What Does it Mean to Study Public Safety Management?

 Bachelor's Degree Programs in Public Safety Management

-As with most college majors, much of the coursework for a bachelor's degree in public safety management consists of general education requirements in English composition, social sciences and other subjects that produce a well-rounded graduate who is capable of thinking critically about a variety of subjects.
+As with most college majors, much of the coursework for a bachelor's degree in public safety management consists of general education requirements in English composition, social sciences and other subjects.
+The purpose of these seemingly unrelated topics is to produce a well-rounded graduate who is capable of thinking critically about a variety of subjects.

-After the general education requirements are met, the curriculum becomes more focused on the public safety aspect of the degree.
-At this the point, the courses become more specialized, dealing with effective techniques of public safety management and with relevant business skills.
-This is when students learn how to become effective leaders of an organization.
+After the general education requirements are met, students usually begin to focus more on the public safety aspect of their program.
+At this point, they begin taking more specialized upper-division courses, dealing with effective techniques of public safety management and with relevant business skills.
 Courses more specific to the public safety management major include:

 - Advanced accounting